 Emile has over 5 years of experience in IT field.
 His skills include computer systems installation management and configuration across software, hardware, networking and cloud/datacentre based systems.
 Emile is always seeking opportunities to empower people through the use of technology, V energy drinks and pizza.
 Emile is a member of the Christian Reformed Church Kingston.

 Andrew has worked as a software developer at Pearson for the last 6+ years doing a little bit of everything.
 Andrew has 12 years of experience in the IT industry and over that time he has developed skills ranging from software development to server administration.
-Andrew is currently a member of Vine Christian Church and he has been a member of the Vision 100 IT team since 2013.
+Andrew is currently a member of Vine Christian Church and he has been a member of the New Front Door team since 2013.
 Andrew is a keen cyclist and can often be found riding a bike, whether road or mountain, on the roads and trails of Hobart.

 Chris is a recent UK expat.
 He attends St Helen's Bishopsgate in London, and works as the Events Administrator, managing a conference which seeks to equip Evangelical Anglicans for the salvation of England.
 While lacking official IT qualifications (he has a Bachelor of Business, majoring in HR), he is passionate about assisting churches practically, and enjoys thinking through the best practices of how churches operate behind the scenes.
 He has recently started a side-project Church Admin Forum, a website for collecting resources on church administration.
 In his spare time he enjoys playing Ultimate frisbee and cooking.